 Before a thorough investigation of moving to the cloud, it is vital to determine exactly what information assets your organization has.
 Those assets can consist of intellectual property, trade secrets, research, financial data, and personal information, among other things.
 Some of that information is crucial to the success of an organization (or even its continued

-existence), while other information might be subject to copyright, privacy, or export control restrictions.
+existence), while other information might be subject to copyright, privacy, export control restrictions, and / or physical location where the cloud is hosted and related potential risks such as physical security of its infrastructure, ownership of data, and / or loss of information.
 When deciding whether to move an asset to the cloud, a vital part of the risk assessment process is classifying that asset.
 There are three basic parts to this process:

 1. Identification: The organization must identify the information, where it currently resides, and the policies and regulations in place for storing, accessing, and deleting that information.